 Help doctors evaluate bleeding and infection

 MRI is also used when the risks of CT are high.
-For example, MRI may be preferred for people who have had a reaction to the iodinated contrast agents used in CT and for pregnant women (because radiation can cause problems in the fetus).
+For example, MRI may be preferred for people who have had a reaction to the iodinated contrast agents Radiographic Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
+Contrast agents include Radiopaque contrast agents... read more used in CT and for pregnant women (because radiation can cause problems in the fetus).

 MRI done after a gadolinium contrast agent is injected into a vein helps doctors evaluate inflammation, tumors, and blood vessels.
-Injecting this agent into a joint helps doctors get a clearer picture of joint abnormalities, particularly if they are complex (as in injuries or degeneration of ligaments and cartilages in the knee or a ruptured or herniated disk in the spine).
+Injecting this agent into a joint helps doctors get a clearer picture of joint abnormalities, particularly if they are complex (as in injuries or degeneration of ligaments and cartilages in the knee).

 Variations of MRI